danapixels/digi-garden/blog/cursor-hotel.md

 - [x] Clean up code
 	-  Decided to leave the server as is.
 Learning moment for me, essentially my whole server.js was unorganized like having a book with the chapters out of order.
 	- Mshj caught a furniture cleanup bug which would clean up every 1 hr instead of 48 hours I decided on.
+	- Dockerizing was interesting, Cursor kept trying to change the visuals, widths, and heights????
+Good thing I review diffs but wtf.
+It keeps doing this LOL
 - [x] Code review by Mshj
-- [ ] Pay for hosting service
+- [x] Pay for hosting service
-	- [ ] Digital Ocean: 1vCPU, 1 GB RAM, 25 GB SSD
+	- [x] Digital Ocean: 1vCPU, 1 GB RAM, 25 GB SSD

 ---
 ## Phase 4.1: History